ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 WIP: Rewrite

 Like most functional programming languages, OCaml is an [expression-oriented programming language](https://en.wikipedia.org/wiki/Expression-oriented_programming_language).
-It essentially has a single statement, the global `let`.
-Programmed computations takes place through evaluation of expressions.
+It essentially has a single statement: the global `let`.
+Programmed computations take place throughout the evaluation of expressions.
 On termination, a value is produced.
-Here are a few examples of expressions, their type, and resulting values:
+Here are a few examples of expressions, their type, and the resulting values:

 ```ocaml
 # "Everything has a value, every value has a type";;